Early Wednesday: Gunfire Near Lake Street

 Wednesday Evening: Man Dead in Shooting Near Lake Street

 Just before 8 p.m. on Wednesday, Minneapolis police were called near South 15th Avenue and E. Lake Street, finding a victim that had been shot multiple times.
 Officers applied a chest seal and cleared medics into the scene, with a large crowd reportedly gathering in the area as investigation took place.
-According to EMS radio dispatches, paramedics transported the man—believed to be in his 40s—to the hospital and he was reportedly shot once in the chest and once in the back.
-He later died of his injuries, MPD confirms, and has not yet been identified.
+According to EMS radio dispatches, paramedics transported the man—now identified as 51-year-old Derrick Lamont Ewing—to the hospital and he was reportedly shot once in the chest and once in the back.
+He later died of his injuries, MPD confirms.

 Due to the Minneapolis Police Department’s radio encryption testing and full-radio encryption policy going into place Thursday, May 1, we have limited other details.